 Cryptosporidium survives for many days, even in chlorinated pools.

 To avoid catching cryptosporidiosis:

-Children who have diarrhoea should be kept home from school, preschool, childcare or playgroup until 24 hours after the diarrhoea has completely stopped.
+Children with diarrhoea should be kept home and not attend preschool, playgroup, early childhood or day care.
+Do this until 24 hours after their diarrhoea has completely stopped.